zitahelle/fulhangolo/README.md

-This is a little app that helps you tune your ear.
+This is a little app (created for my family) that helps you tune your ear.
 You can chose between guessing absolute sounds or guessing distances between sounds.
-Currently the app is set to very easy but by tweaking the first few lines you can make it very hard.
+Currently the app is set to very easy but by tweaking the first few lines you can make it harder and harder as you learn.